-The pewter snowflake, hung on a tassel of gold strings, that held a picture of me hanging around by a fake fire place at a mall.
-Gone.
+Then there was the pewter snowflake, hung on a tassel of gold strings, that held a picture of me sitting beside a fake fire place at a mall.
+It’s gone.

-The old wooden Rudolf the Red Nosed Reindeer delicately hand painted and touched with small spots of felt.
-Gone.
+My favorite, aside from the angel, was the old wooden Rudolf the Red Nosed Reindeer.
+It was delicately hand painted and touched with small spots of felt.
+It’s gone.

 And my guilt is gone.